What is Orthotic & Prosthetic Technology?

 The catalog describes the course requirements for completing the credential.
 Students are required to schedule an appointment with their assigned academic advisor to ensure achievement of their academic goals.

-Students must complete ORP 100 in Spring or Summer prior to program start in Fall.
+Students must complete ORP 100 in Summer or Fall prior to program start in Spring.

 This program is housed at the Lexington Leestown Campus 164 Opportunity Way.